-|Initial Deposit||3-Month CD||12-Month CD||60-Month CD||4-Year Raise Your Rate CD||11-Month No Penalty CD|
+|Initial Deposit||3-Month CD||12-Month CD||3-Year CD||4-Year Raise Your Rate CD|

-|CD Account||Ally Bank||Capital One||Marcus by Goldman Sachs|
+|CD Term||Ally Bank||Capital One||Marcus by Goldman Sachs|

-Should You Get an Ally Bank CD Account?
+Should You Get an Ally Bank CD?

 All signs point to an Ally Bank CD being an excellent account option.
-You can earn at some of the best CD interest rates in the industry with interest compounded daily.
+You can earn at some of the best CD rates in the industry with interest compounded daily.
 This means you get to boost your savings a little bit more than with a competitor.
 Plus, this is true no matter which CD you choose to open.

-Ally Bank CDs can help you save toward both short-term and long-term savings goals with its variety of term lengths.
+Ally Bank CDs can help you save toward both short-term and long-term savings goals with a variety of term lengths.
 Its three account types also give you differing savings opportunities.
-If you want to stick to the typical CD structure, you can open a High Yield CD (or two or three, etc).
+If you want to stick to the typical CD structure, you can open a High Yield CD (or two or three, etc.).
 If you’re holding out hope for an interest rate raise, you can open a Raise Your Rate CD which gives you the opportunity to change your rates during your term.
 Or if you want to open a CD but you’re worried about early withdrawal penalties, you can choose a No Penalty CD so you can more freely make withdrawals.

 Just remember that Ally Bank doesn’t have any physical branches you can visit to open or manage an account.
 You’ll have to be comfortable managing your money virtually to take advantage of Ally’s excellent rates.